dagangilat/go-todo/README.md

 # Todo App

 This is a simple Todo app server built with Go.
 It allows you to manage tasks by providing various API endpoints.
+Data is persisted in a MySQL database, which need to be installed and configured before running the application.

+## Requirements

+- Go 1.16+
+- MySQL 8+

 ## API Endpoints